sgosakan/inst414-final-project-srikar-gosakan/README.md

 Data Sets Used:

-Income Statements, Balance Sheets, Cash Flow Statements: Extracted from Yahoo Finance API.
+Income Statements, Balance Sheets, Cash Flow Statements: Extracted from Yahoo Finance API/yfinance.

 Techniques Employed:

 Extraction, Transformation, and Loading of financial data.
-Using ARIMA to predict future revenue.
+Using Holt's Linear Trend Model to predict future revenue and debt.
 Using Isolation Forest to detect anomalies in financial data.
 Creating new financial metrics and trends for analysis.